ashleygraf101/ashleygraf101/README.md

 I've also had the opportunity to start developing my testing philosophy.
 I believe that manual and automated testing complement each other, and it's not an either-or debate.
 They each have their place throughout the software development life cycle.
 What's foundational to success is truly understanding the product (the product) and its users.
 And that starts with a conversation with product (the team).

 Over the last year and a half, I have been working for Digital Purpose as a hybrid tester.
-In that times i've been manual testing, with some performance [JMeter] and automation projects in Java [JUnit] and Postman [JavaScript] thrown in, as well as advising on communications strategy where needed.
+In that times i've been manual testing, with some performance [JMeter] and automation projects in Java [JUnit] and Postman [JavaScript] thrown in, as well as advising on comms where needed.

 📫 How to reach me: Email me at ashley.graf101@gmail.com or find me on Twitter at <a href="https://twitter.com/ashleygraf_">@ashleygraf_</a> or dev.to at <a href="https://dev.to/ashleygraf_">ashleygraf_</a>.